dominiklanger/gcd_proj/CodeBook.md

   * fBodyBodyGyroJerkMag_std

 ## Transformation of source to target data
-1. Merges the training and the test sets to create one data set.
+The transformation script *run_analysis.R* transforms the source data set as follows to create the target set:
+1. Test and Training data (from X_test.txt and X_train.txt) are enriched with readable activity labels (from activity_labels.txt).
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. For both test and training data, measurements on the mean and standard deviation for each measurement are extracted.
-3. Uses descriptive activity names to name the activities in the data set
-4. Labels the data set with descriptive variable names.
+3. For both test and training data, Variables (columns) are labelled (with names taken from features.txt).
+4. Test and training data sets are merged into a single new data set.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Each variable for each activity and each subject is aggregated by computing the average.